At G20, Ivanka Trump takes the spotlight - and a seat

 "Might be the only bad thing she has going, if you want to know the truth," he said.

-(Additional reporting and writing by Roberta Rampton; editing by John Stonestreet and Stephen Powell)
+Additional reporting and writing by Roberta Rampton; editing by John Stonestreet and Stephen Powell